ChrGri/DIY-Sim-Racing-FFB-Pedal-Mechanical-Design/README.md

 # Motivation
 Originally, I built my DIY FFB pedal from metal parts.
-After using it some time, I wanted to know, whether I can come up with a mechanical design that can be mostly 3d printed and is still rigid enough to withstand the heavy loads accuring in simracing.
+After using it some time, I got curious whether I can come up with a mechanical design that can be mostly 3d printed and is still rigid enough to withstand the heavy loads accuring in simracing.
 Furthermore, I wanted to reduce the weight of the components, hopefully seeing a positive impact in the pedal response time.
-This repo documents the journey of doing that
+This repo documents the journey of doing that.

 # Problem
 Usually metal is much stronger than plastic and FDM 3d printed parts are weaker than injection molded counterparts.

 # Solution
-Create a mechanical design, which takes into account the weaknesses of using FDM 3d printed pedal parts.
+Create a mechanical design, which takes into account the weaknesses of using FDM 3d printed pedal parts and make them strong at weak spots.

 Here is a description of the design choices: